miguelangel-nubla/videoP2Proxy/README.md

 # videoP2Proxy
-Proxy to enable P2P only cameras to work with standard protocols.
+Proxy to enable xiaomi P2P only cameras to work with standard protocols.
+**Works without changing the firmware of the camera, MiHome cloud will continue to work.**

  Known working models
 -----------